gafrong/admin/docs/delete-query-endpoint.md

 ## Notes

-- Ensure that only users with superAdmin role have access to this functionality in your front-end application.
+- Only users with superAdmin role have access to this functionality.
-- After successful deletion, make sure to update your UI accordingly (e.g., remove the deleted query from the list of queries).
-- Handle errors gracefully and provide appropriate feedback to the user.